DEIB-GECO/genereg/doc/source/introduction.rst

 Introduction
 ============================================
 This library implements a method for analyzing the regulation systems of target genes belonging to genomic pathways relevant for a specific cancer type.
 Adopting a linear regression approach, it builds a predictive model for the regulation of target genes expression, in order to identify the relevant features that better explain the regulation of each gene of interest within patients affected by the tumor under analysis.
-Here is the list of tumors that can be analyzed using the method this library provides:
+Here it is the list of tumors that can be analyzed using the method this library provides:

 .. image:: images/TCGATumors.png